Victoria Beckham turns designer hand to cars

 In addition, the vehicle has bespoke luxury accessories, such as a four-piece leather luggage set and a hand-sewn leather wallet for the owner's manual signed by (Victoria) Beckham.

-The special edition "Evoque" costs 80,000 pounds, twice the cost of a regular model.
+The special edition "Evoque" costs 80,000 pounds ($129,000), twice the cost of a regular model.
 Only 200 will be made, the first of which will be rolled out in China as early as October.

 Beckham has begun to make a name for herself as a designer, and in 2011 picked up a British Fashion Award.